quynquyn/lessons/_lessons/class2/lesson10.md

 > Person1: **Thank you.
 By the way, you should change your sleeping schedule.**

-{% include player.html identifier="lesson-explanations" lesson="C2L10" file="C2L10-Explanation.mp3" %}
+{% include player2.html identifier="explanations" class=lesson.class lesson=page.lesson %}

 ## Explanations